whider/edx-documentation/en_us/course_authors/source/building_course/credit_courses/credit_courses.rst

 Add Identity Checks
 ****************************

-For courses that offer academic credit, edX has two forms of identity checks: in-course reverification and proctored exams.
+For courses that offer academic credit, edX offers the following identity
+checks: in-course identity reverification and proctored exams.
 You can use either feature or both features in your course.

-* In-course reverification allows you to add identity verification "checkpoints" at specific locations in your course, such as before assessments or exams.
+* In-course identity reverification allows you to add identity verification "checkpoints" at specific locations in your course, such as before assessments or exams.
 When learners reach a checkpoint, they must use the webcams on their computers to verify their identity, similar to the original